zholbro/flsh/back/README.md

 # Bathroom Interactions Requirements
-All interactions can just give arguments to request.args Some toy examples of API requests can be seen in this [Postman collection](https://www.getpostman.com/collections/d9aec14b1639087cff63)
+All interactions can just give arguments to request.data Some toy examples of API requests can be seen in this [Postman collection](https://www.getpostman.com/collections/d9aec14b1639087cff63)

 ## /flsh: `GET`